-These images from Paterson (Straight & Grand on left, Market & Cianci on right) have sentimental value for me.
-In 1972, my parents owned a small grocery store in south Paterson, and the signals next to our store were set up just like these; horizontal heads on single-pipe mast arms, held from steel poles with guy wires, and (re)painted yellow.
-My older brother, cousin and I would act like baseball umpires, calling drivers “Safe!” if they entered the intersection on amber or “Out!”, for running a red light.
+These images from the corners of Straight & Grand (left) and Market & Cianci (right) have sentimental value for me.
+In the early ’70s, my parents owned a small grocery store in south Paterson, and the signals next to our store were set up just like these; horizontal heads on single-pipe mast arms, held from steel poles with guy wires, and (re)painted yellow.
+My brother, our cousin and I would stand on the corner like baseball umpires, calling drivers “Safe!” if they entered the intersection on amber or “Out!”, for running a red light.

 As of this writing, Paterson has only one intersection remaining with signal equipment from this era, at the corner of 20th Ave and E 31st Street.
 There are still two of the old steel poles there, one of which still has the original pair of 1940s GE “Groove-Back” signal heads, retro-fitted with LEDs.

 Westwood native Steven Conboy captured these images of this lovely 1930s-40s Eaglelux 4-way cluster gracing the center of his boyhood town.
 As widely popular as Eagle Signal equipment has been across the country, it was always less common in New Jersey, so this is an unusual sight.
 The pedestal signals look like GEs, probably added to the corner in the early ’50s.